30283 - MARKETS, ORGANIZATIONS AND INCENTIVES

 With the purpose of measuring the acquisition of the above-mentioned learning outcomes, the students’ assessment is based on two main components:

-- Written exam.
-The written exam consists of exercises and open questions aimed to assessing students’ ability to apply the analytical tools illustrated during the course, to solve and explain models of oligopolistic competition as well as to find optimal incentive schemes and organizational design.
-The exam also consists of short statements to discuss.
-Those statements are aimed to assessing students’ ability to articulate economic reasoning and to evaluate the potential effects of a given business practice/policy action and the trade-offs involved in a given organizational choice.
+- Written exam (80% of the final grade).
+The written exam consists of exercises and open questions aimed to assess students’ ability to apply the analytical tools illustrated during the course, to solve and explain models of oligopolistic competition as well as to find optimal incentive schemes and organizational design.
+The exam also consist s of short statements to discuss.
+Those statements are aimed to assess students’ ability to articulate economic reasoning and to evaluate the potential effects of a given business practice/policy action and the trade-offs involved in a given organizational choice.

 - Students can take a partial written exam and complete the written exam at the end of the course.
-In this case the weight is: 50% for the partial exam and 50% for the end of term exam.
-Alternatively, students can take a final written exam that accounts for 100% of the final grade of the written exam.
+In this case the weight is: 40% for the partial exam and 40% for the end of term exam.
+Alternatively, students can take a final written exam that accounts for 80% of the final grade.

 Students’ assessment is based on the written exam (either two partial exams or one final written exam with the same content and weight distribution of those applied to attending students).